|Audio books for the blind provide an alternative to reading for those with vision loss due to macular degeneration and other retinal diseases.|

 Of course they need to be returned in a timely manner and if transportation to your library is a problem, you might want to consider renting books through the mail.

-A books on CD Club membership is a great way to enjoy listening to your favorite author or genre of books.
+A Books on CD Club membership is a great way to enjoy listening to your favorite author or genre of books minus the expense of buying separate books on CD.

 For those who don't have the computer skills or the technology to download audiobooks, a simple solution is to listen to books on CD.